DarkBenky/ReadWriteBytes/README.md

 ## TODO

 - [ ] Trace Ray Function prototype ![trace diagram](trace.png)
-- [ ] Add Timing for rendering of particles
 - [ ] Add chart for gpu timing
 - [ ] convert timing to this format